cocoabits/MASShortcut/README.md

-# Introduction
+# Intro

 We used a brilliant framework [ShortcutRecorder](http://wafflesoftware.net/shortcut/) for managing keyboard shortcuts in application preferences.
 However, it became incompatible with a new plugin architecture of Xcode 4.

 The project MASShortcut introduces modern API and user interface for recording, storing and using global keyboard shortcuts.
-All code is compatible with OS X 10.7 and the sandboxed environment.
+All code is compatible with Xcode 4.3, Mac OS X 10.7 and the sandboxed environment.

-# How to use
+# Usage

 I hope, it is really easy: